Sensitivities of Black Hole Images from GRMHD Simulations

 To generate predictions of the horizon-scale radio synchrotron emission observable by the Event Horizon Telescope (EHT), GRMHD simulations are post-processed with a general-relativistic radiative transfer (GRRT) code to generate a predicted intensity distribution on the sky.
 This imaging step is carried out with ray-tracing codes such as \code{GRay} \citep{Chan_2013}, \code{Odyssey} \citep{Pu_2016}, \code{ipole} \citep{Monika_2018,Moscibrodzka_2023}, \code{RAPTOR} \citep{Bronzwaer_2018}, \code{Mahakala} \citep{Sharma:2023nbk}, and \code{Jipole} \citep{NaetheMotta_2025_jipole}.
 The computational cost of this post-processing stage becomes significant when one seeks to compare each simulation over a broad space of possible imaging parameters, such as possible observer angles and electron thermodynamics models.

-In \cite{NaetheMotta_2025_jipole}, we introduced a differentiable imaging framework with \code{Jipole}, capable of computing both a simulated image and its derivatives with respect to selected input parameters.
+In \cite{NaetheMotta_2025_jipole}, we introduced a differentiable imaging framework with \code{Jipole}\footnote{Jipole is publicly available at \url{https://github.com/pedronaethe/Jipole} and archived on Zenodo \citep{pedro_naethe_motta_2026_20183201}.}, capable of computing both a simulated image and its derivatives with respect to selected input parameters.
 That is, for each ray-traced pixel, \code{Jipole} computes the derivatives of the specific intensity $I_\nu$ with respect to the post-processing parameters $P_i$, denoted $dI_\nu/dP_i$.
 As discussed in \cite{NaetheMotta_2025_jipole}, these sensitivities can enable dramatic efficiency and capability improvements for both forward and backward modeling pipelines.

 However, differentiable imaging of GRMHD models is not necessarily guaranteed to be either useful or feasible beforehand.
 Its success depends on how smoothly the image varies as the input parameters are changed.
 GRMHD-based images are disrupted by sharp emissivity transitions, emission region cuts, and discrete structure in the underlying simulation data \citep{Chan_2015}.
 These features can lead to irregular changes in the image under small parameter variations and may therefore complicate both local optimization and gradient-informed inference.
 For this reason, before sensitivities can be used in data analysis, it is necessary to establish both that they are computed correctly and that they remain informative when imaging GRMHD simulations.